-Anyone interested in the history of geology may attend our meetings.
+Anyone interested in the history of geology may attend our talks and meetings.
 We address a wide range of topics of interest to both historians and geologists.

 Upcoming meetings are listed below.
 Information on past meetings can be found here.